ivandotv/graphql-no-alias/README.md

 ## Envelop Plugin

 If you are using [GraphQL Envelop](https://www.envelop.dev/).
 I have made a [plugin](packages/envelop/README.md) that uses this directive.

+## No Batched Queries Library

+I've also created another validation library: [No batched queries](https://github.com/ivandotv/graphql-no-batched-queries), which limits the number of **all** queries and mutations that could be sent per request.
+It pairs nicely with this validation, so you could allow, for example, 3 queries to be sent, and then use `noAlias` to disable duplicate queries.

 ### License